 Described by W. H. Auden as “America’s greatest writer,” M.F.K.
 Fisher welcomed friends such as Julia Child, James Beard, and Maya Angelou to her home.

-Join us in the restoration of Last House, a $250,000 project to return the building to its original grandeur and create a fund for ongoing maintenance and programs.
+Join us in the restoration of Last House, a project to restore the house and create a fund for ongoing maintenance and programs.
 With your help, ACR will establish Last House as a nexus for the things this beloved author treasured: connecting people over meals prepared by renowned chefs, supporting young authors, and enjoying the bounty of our local food and wine.

 ACR protects our natural and human communities through land preservation, nature education, and conservation science.